This page contains information about the emergency vehicles used by Cheshire Fire and Rescue Service.

 Cheshire Fire and Rescue Service has joined forces with the Environment Agency to provide additional protection during incidents.
 The EPU is sent out to all incidents involving five fire appliances or more and also to incidents that pose a risk to heritage sites.

 The units incorporate a range of specialist equipment that will be used during incidents to prevent further damage to the environment and to better protect heritage sites.

-The purpose of the command and control unit is to attend incidents that require six or more appliances providing a greater degree of control and provides a focal point at incidents where other agencies can rendezvous with the fire service to share information regarding the incident.
+The purpose of the incident command unit is to attend incidents that require six or more appliances providing a greater degree of control and provides a focal point at incidents where other agencies can rendezvous with the fire service to share information regarding the incident.

 Technical Rescue Unit

-Attends Height Recue, Animal Recue and also Water rescue incidents.
+Attends Height Rescue, Animal Rescue and also Water rescue incidents.

 Road Safety Fire Bike

-Four new fire bike riders have been recruited and are in the process of completing their enhanced rider qualification.
+Four new fire bike riders have been recruited.

 Cheshire Fire and Rescue Service are in negotiations with North West Ambulance Service regarding the possibility of the fire bike riders being trained to deliver First Biker on Scene (FBOS) at a fire station close to the main biker routes (Cat and Fiddle and Broxton)